-This review details the Nambu Type 14 pistol, a significant Japanese WWII firearm.
-It covers loading the 8-round magazine with 8mm Nambu cartridges, chambering a round, and engaging the manual safety.
-The demonstration includes live-fire at an outdoor range, highlighting the pistol's last-round bolt hold open feature.
+This guide details the operation and firing of the Nambu Type 14 pistol, as demonstrated by Misha.
+It covers magazine loading with 8mm Nambu cartridges, chambering a round, engaging the safety, and live-fire execution at an outdoor range.
+The video highlights the pistol's last-round bolt hold open feature, offering practical insights for handling this vintage firearm.

 Gun Laws by State